Agentic-Insights/codebase-context-spec/CODEBASE-CONTEXT.md

 - Follow the conventions listed in the front matter, including Markdown best practices and consistent naming conventions.
 - Use YAML for structured data within the .context.md files.
-- When contributing to the TypeScript linter, use lowercase and underscores for all .ts files.
+- When contributing to the project, use lowercase and underscores for all .ts files.
 - Write clear, concise documentation for all components of the specification.
 - Use feature branches and pull requests for all changes to the specification or related tools.